 My CV and life trajectory may seem like a mishmash of experiences.
 I’ve done a wide range of things, including running for TDSB Trustee to teaching kindergarten in the UK, consulting for a large research-intensive university to teaching at a feminist-social justice school.
 In all of these settings, communication, education, and community work were part and parcel.

-Right now, I’m a Social Work PhD student.
+Right now, I’m a 2018 Vanier Scholar and Social Work PhD Candidate.
 My research and community practice focus on immigrant settlement and integration, with a particular interest in Filipinos in Canada.

 I completed my undergrad at Queen’s (’09) in Religious Studies and English Language and Literature; my undergrad research paper explored editorials and news reportage on the ‘sharia law’ controversy.
 I also have a Master of Teaching degree (’12) from OISE/University of Toronto and a Master of Professional Communication (’15) from Ryerson University.